We Need More Flowers For The Bees

 What is more attractive, in any sense of the word, than flowers?

 All the experts are telling us to grow flowers at all times of the growing season.
 Pollinator attracting flowers have what might be thought of as unexpected consequences.
 For example, it turns out soybeans, cotton and canola (rapeseed) don’t need pollinators to set fruit but when they are present those crops produce a higher yield.
 In other words, if you advertise your garden to beneficial animals by having flowers to attract them, you’ll reap benefits.
 And you will have more to eat!

 It is even more important to grow native flowers to attract the native bees.
-I include “weeds” like asters, milkweed, goldenrod, mullein and others to add to the collection.
-(To find a list of plants native to your area for attracting native bees, go to the Xerces Society Website).
-I fill in empty spaces with edible annuals like sunflowers.
-My garden is a riot of color.
+In our area, we include “weeds” like asters, milkweed, goldenrod, mullein and others to add to the collection.
+You can fill in empty spaces with edible annuals like sunflowers.

 Having invited pollinators into my garden, I am careful not to use chemical pesticides.
-Neonicitinoids in particular, sold by huge companies like Bayer and Syngenta and in your garden or hardware store as Scotts, Miracle-Gro, Ortho brands are common.
+Neonicitinoids in particular, sold by huge companies like Bayer and Syngenta, and in your garden or hardware store as Scotts or Miracle-Gro, are common.
 They have been banned by the European Union because there is clear evidence of their relationship to colony collapse.
 These poisons kill bees along with all the other things they kill.
 My local garden center has alternatives and there is a great deal of information online about what’s safe and what isn’t.
 Poisons do the job to kill unwanted pests, but, alas, they kill everything.

 At the end of the day...